CornellNLP/CS4300_Flask_template/README.md

 # Install all requirements
 pip install -r requirements.txt
 ```
+(For Mac users, you may encounter an `ERROR: Failed building wheel for greenlet`.
+This can be fixed with `xcode-select --install`.)

 An aside note: In the above example, we created a virtualenv for a python3 environment.
 You will have python3.7.6 installed by default as we have used that version for assignments.
 This is what we will use for the application as well.

-**NOTE: While you should be able to install these requirements in the virtualenv you used for the assignments, we advise using a fresh virtualenv so you can be sure that your virtualenv's installed packages and your repository's `requirements.txt` match exactly.
+**NOTE:** While you should be able to install these requirements in the virtualenv you used for the assignments, we advise using a fresh virtualenv so you can be sure that your virtualenv's installed packages and your repository's `requirements.txt` match exactly.
-This will be important when you add new dependencies.**
+This will be important when you add new dependencies.

 To add any dependencies for future development just do this: